ffrankies/RNN-Research-Journal/README.md

     expected.
 *   Created a small dataset called test.pkl - it contains 20 sentences and
     a vocabulary of 100 words (including special tokens).

+### Feb 26 2017

+*   Ran some tests using the small dataset on the VanillaRNN.
+*   The loss jumped around a lot, which caused the learning rate to be annealed too quickly - fixed that by setting a minimum of 0.0001 for the learning rate.
+*   Also set the truncate value to 1000 (that should mean that the gradient calculation would go over all words in each sentence), and the size of the hidden layer to 50.
+*   Using the above setting, over 5000 epochs and with an initial learning rate of 0.05, I got the loss to go to ~0.237.
+It would probably eventually go to 0 if it could train for longer.

 ---